Central Sleep Apnea vs Obstructive Sleep Apnea | CPAP Therapy

 How Rare Is Central Sleep Apnea?

 According to the Sleep Foundation, CSA affects less than 1% of Americans over the age of 40 while OSA affects up to 70% of loud snorers alone.
-To make things worse, not everyone who has sleep apnea snores, although it usually is a sleep apnea symptom.
+To make things worse, not everyone who has sleep apnea snores, although it is usually a sleep apnea symptom.

 Sleep apnea symptoms include: